DI-Tony-Reed/go-web-service/README.md

 # Preparing a production build
 - `go build -ldflags="-X 'go-web-service/src/utils.environment=production'"`
-    - This replaces the `environment` variable within the `main` package and allows us to swap which env file to use based on the build type
+    - This replaces the `environment` variable within the specified package and allows us to swap which env file to use based on the build type

 # To run the final production executable
 - `./go-web-service.exe`